 2. Attacks of physical danger, illness, life-threatening loss

 We know from God’s word that the enemy wants nothing more than to “steal, kill, and destroy” our lives and all we love (John 10:10).
-He is a thief, a roaring lion, and preys on God’s people.
+He is a thief, a roaring lion, and preys on God’s people and attacks us in battles we don't see coming.
 He desires to silence our voices and take us out of this world to shut off the light of God’s love and hope through Christ.
 Many of us may have experienced near death experiences, sudden and terrible illness, or holding loved ones who were at the brink of heaven.
 And yet God intervened to keep us here longer.
 There’s many stories in the Bible of God’s people under great physical attack and danger, and so many miracles that God performed to bring them safely through.
 Even when it didn’t make sense.
 Even when it seemed to be the end.

 Daniel faced lions in the lion’s den (Daniel 6).
 His attackers thought he’d be gone by morning, but God intervened and shut the mouth of every lion.
 Be assured, God is still shutting mouths today.
 If you’re facing attacks, and feel your life has been threatened, our God is a miracle worker.
 The Bible reminds us that our times are in His hands.
 We can be confident that He knows every day we are to be here on earth, and He will keep us, and our loved ones, safely in His care until He calls us home to heaven.
-There’s no reason to fear, stand strong through prayer and His word.
+There’s no reason to fear, stand strong through prayer and His word and you will overcome this spiritual warfare.

 3. Increased temptation and luring towards sin or wrong choices

 Often when we find ourselves weary, already weakened, we’re on his radar.
 Jesus Himself is our greatest example of this when He faced the devil’s temptation in the wilderness (Matthew 4:1-11).
-He was fasting, He was hungry, he was physically weakened, and tired, and of course the enemy jumped on that time to bring on the temptations to a greater degree than ever.
+He was fasting, He was hungry, he was physically weakened, and tired, and of course, the enemy jumped on that time to bring on the temptations to a greater degree than ever.
 One slip-up is all he was looking for.
 One wrong move.
 One “yes” to sin.
 But Jesus stood strong and resisted his attacks, every single one.
 He spoke God’s word out loud, He held fast to truth and stepped over Satan’s vicious lies and attacks.
 And He leads us to the same today.
-Don’t be taken unaware.
+Don’t be taken unaware in the attacks of tempration in spiritual warfare.
 When you start sensing strong pulls away from God’s truth and ways, you can know who is at the bottom of it all.

 4. Feelings of overwhelming despair, darkness, and fear

 Many may struggle with anxiety and fear in this life.
 Many may be facing depression and mood disorders, or mental illness.
-But often the attacks of spiritual forces against our lives raises the intensity to even greater degree than normal day to day struggles.
-It’s ruthless, unrelenting, we feel alone and completely overwhelmed and stuck in deep fear and despair.
-Recognize this darkness for what it is and stand strong!
+But often the attacks of spiritual forces against our lives raise the intensity to an even greater degree than normal day-to-day struggles.
+It’s ruthless, and unrelenting, we feel alone and completely overwhelmed and stuck in deep fear and despair.
+Recognize this darkness for what it is, and stand strong!

 This is where Satan will lead some to even contemplate taking their lives or making choices they never would have thought they’d make.
 It’s a cruel trap, but there’s hope from the pit because of Christ.
 He is the One who can lift us straight out of that darkness, He is the One who can calm our fears, and give us strength we didn’t even know was possible.